 The Jaguar Smile: A Nicaraguan Journey / Salman Rushdie

-Salman Rushdie’s first book comes from his 1986 travels in Nicaragua where he found himself enthralled by the Sandinista Revolution.
+Salman Rushdie’s first book comes from his 1986 travels in Nicaragua, where he found himself enthralled by the Sandinista Revolution.
 I like the travel part of this book and I also – kind of – respect Rushdie’s desperation at the time to see the revolution succeed.
 And it’s well written.
-But looking at this book right now after the atrocities carried out by Ortega’s Sandinistas in the past year, I wonder if Rushdie regrets his breathless praise of these people.
+But looking at this book right now, after the atrocities carried out by Ortega’s Sandinistas in recent years, I wonder if Rushdie regrets his breathless praise of these people.
 Still, anyone who loves Nicaragua should give this a read.

 Today, Gioconda Belli is an outspoken critic of the murderous Ortega regime in Nicaragua.
 But she was the ultimate insider to the revolution and knew them all.
 This is a fascinating account of a privileged life in Nicaragua during the fall of Somoza, the Sandinista Revolution, and the fallout from that.
 Another one for lovers of Nicaragua.